 Disney Dining Plan: One quick service credit and some items count as snacks.

-Unique Items: Vegetable Flatbread is unique and the Mushroom and Swiss Cheeseburger is a unique take on the usual Disney burger.
+Unique Items: Vegetable Flatbread is unique and the Macaroni and Cheese Burger is a unique take on the usual Disney burger.

 - Refill your fountain beverage yourself for free.